smart-teddy-project-hhs/SmartTeddy/README.md

 The Smart Teddy project has a (Smart) Teddy and basket which performing measurements on the QoL.
 Examples of the QoL-measurements are basic health indicators and sentimental analysis.
 Which will give a basic answer to the question: 'How did you feel last week?'
 Normally, this question would be asked by informal-caregiver/formal-caregiver, therefore, automating this question will reduce strain on the caregivers.
 Generally, the Smart Teddy and basket will try to give a feeling of home sustaining the Quality of Life for senior and caregiver.

 A summary of how to install the Smart Teddy project and guidance on how to launch the Smart Teddy Project can be found in the README.
-However, it is advised to read the 'Developers manual' from which can asked from the owners named in the chapter 'Contacts'.
+Additional information can be found in the Wiki on Github and the 'Developers manual' can be asked from the owners named in the chapter 'Contacts'.

 **Technical Description**